sombriks/sample-assets-estate/README.md

 - Components and controls rely on _conditional rendering_ to serve their purpose properly.
 The same template has the default mixin declaration and further states of the component/control.
+- Tests are mostly integration tests, due to the simplicity to provision a complete spring context and database with known state.
+The need for mocks are near to zero.
+Thanks to [liquibase][liquibase] and its contexts, spacial scripts can be used to set the database to a known state.

 [repo]: https://github.com/sombriks/sample-assets-estate
 [java]: https://dev.java